Operator Capabilities

 Covert Observation Placement

-Data Collection and Exfiltration POC
+Data Collection and Evidence

 Capability meets compliance.